 Winding Up Of Section 8 Company

 Section 8 companies can wind up or dissolve themselves either voluntarily or under orders given by the Central Government.
-If any assets remain after satisfaction of debts and liabilities upon such winding-up, the National Company Law Tribunal can order the transfer of those assets to an identical company.
+If any assets remain after the satisfaction of debts and liabilities upon such winding-up, the National Company Law Tribunal can order the transfer of those assets to an identical company.
 It also can order that they need to be sold and also the proceeds of this sale should be credited to the Insolvency and Bankruptcy Fund.

 Punishment for Disobedience